The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - autism

-- dysfunction of the gastrointestinal tract influence
+- Dysfunction of the gastrointestinal tract influence

 Where it seems reasonable to treat

-- Histamine intolerance (e.g. methionine, calcium additionally)
+- Histamine intolerance (z.B.
+Methionine, calcium additionally)

-- deficiencies in zinc and vitamin B (see “cryptopyrroluria”)
+- Deficiencies in zinc and vitamin B (see “cryptopyrroluria”)

 Psycho-Neuro-Endocrine Functional Axis: